Yuande/NBBttest/README.md

 test for differential expression or screen of gene g using
 $$t_{g}^\alpha=\frac{\rho_{g}}{\omega_\alpha}t_{g}$$
 where $\omega_\alpha$ is an averaged null $\rho$ under statistical significance $\alpha$, used as threshold for $\rho $.
 If $\rho > \omega_\alpha$, then $𝑡^\alpha > 𝑡$, meaning t-value is inflated.
 This case happens when there is significant difference between conditions.
 If $\rho < \omega_\alpha$, then $𝑡^\alpha < 𝑡$ , meaning t-value is shrunken.
 This case happens when there is no significant difference between two data.
 If $\rho =\omega_\alpha $, then $𝑡^\alpha = 𝑡$.
 This case occurs when sample size > 15.
+In current differential analysis of RNA-seq, NBBt-test has the lowest type I error rate and the best performance in small samples.

 ## Install NBBttest
 Three ways to install NBBttest.